 Fever:

-Fever is often the first and most noticeable symptom of a Nipah Virus infection.
+Fever is often the first and most noticeable symptom of a Nipah virus infection.
 It typically begins suddenly and can be quite high, often exceeding 101°F (38.3°C).
 This fever is usually persistent and doesn’t respond well to common fever-reducing medications like paracetamol or ibuprofen.
 It’s a crucial early sign that should prompt individuals to seek medical attention.

 Headache:

-Headaches are a common accompaniment to the fever experienced with Nipah Virus infection.
+Headaches are a common accompaniment to the fever experienced with Nipah virus infection.
 These headaches can range from mild discomfort to severe, throbbing pain.
 They are often described as relentless and unrelieved by over-the-counter pain relievers.
 The intensity of the headache can contribute to a general sense of malaise and discomfort.

 Cough:

-As the Nipah Virus infection progresses, individuals may develop a persistent cough.
+As the Nipah virus infection progresses, individuals may develop a persistent cough.
 This cough can be dry and irritating, leading to further discomfort.
 It’s important to note that this cough is not caused by a respiratory infection like the common cold or flu but is a direct result of the virus’s impact on the respiratory system.

 Respiratory Issues:

-Respiratory issues can become increasingly severe in Nipah Virus cases.
+Respiratory issues can become increasingly severe in Nipah virus cases.
 Initially, individuals may experience shortness of breath, which can escalate to acute respiratory distress.
 This condition is characterized by rapid breathing, chest pain, and a severe struggle to draw in enough air.
 Acute respiratory distress is a medical emergency and requires immediate hospitalization and intensive care.

 Encephalitis: